 When individual students know they are cared for and loved by their own teacher, they will typically provide a genuine effort, giving the teacher a clear picture of the correct level of support to provide the learner.
 These kinds of supports will eventually spur students to become self-directed, critical thinkers that can work interdependently toward common group goals.

-It is necessary to talk to your students and know what they are struggling with outside of the school, home, family, or work communication?
+It is necessary to talk to your students and know what they are struggling with outside of school, home, family, or work communication.

 Perhaps they could use some coaching around time management.
 Or, a more difficult question involves asking for an honest answer about how much effort they are putting into studying.
 Feel free to ask these questions to understand how you can help.

 Students always have pressure in school or in their daily life.
 They need motivation from all the people around them, at school, home, or work.

 Here are some strategies to motivate students: